 - RTLB reports (Resource Teacher Learning and Behaviour)

-Please don’t be concerned if you don’t have any of the reports detailed above, at the Summit Academy we will do further testing, to build a picture of how your child learns.
+Please don’t be concerned if you don’t have any of the reports detailed above.
+At the Summit Academy we will do further assessment, to build a picture of how your child learns.

 Testing for dyslexia